Shopify/hydrogen-v1/docs/decisions/001-release-strategy/README.md

 ## Status

-Approved by internal concensus in early 2022.
+Approved by internal consensus in early 2022.

 ## tl;dr